 "CSX would like to thank Philadelphia emergency first responders who arrived at the scene quickly and took prompt precautionary action," said a statement from CSX.

-As SkyForce10 hovered overhead it appeared that some of the rails below the teetering train cars had broken.
-The cars that stayed on the track were removed as the leaning cars remained for hours.
+As SkyForce10 hovered overhead nearly 12 hours after the derailment, it appeared that some of the rails below the teetering train cars had broken.
+The cars that stayed on the track were removed as the leaning cars remained.

-In the aftermath of the derailment, city councilman Kenyatta Johnson is demanding answers regarding what caused the accident.
+In the aftermath of the derailment, city councilman Kenyatta Johnson demanded answers regarding what caused the accident.

 "This is unacceptable," he said.
 "Very unacceptable."

-Johnson says he's received numerous complaints regarding the aging bridge where the derailment occurred.
+Johnson said he received numerous complaints regarding the aging bridge where the derailment occurred.
 The bridge was built around the turn of the 20th Century and has since carried rail traffic for more than a century.

 "They sent out a representative to one of our meetings and they acted like they were open to addressing some of the issues," Johnson said.
 "But to date they haven't come back to us to address any of those issues."